Killers0992/RandomPatches/README.md

 # Global/Role means that option can be for everyone or role based.

+If you want to have something role based then set global value to false and for roles set true/false

 WorkStation:
 | Type | Default Value | Is global/role |
 | --- | :---: | :---: |